-From a total pool of nearly 2,000 entries, NeoCocoa’s Black Sesame Seed Toffee Brittle was selected as a finalist in the Confection Category of the 2017 Good Food Awards.
+From a total pool of nearly 2,000 entries, NeoCocoa’s Black Sesame Seed Toffee Brittle, made with Dandelion Chocolate, was selected as a winner in the Confection Category of the 2020 Good Food Awards.

 NeoCocoa Named 2017 Good Food Awards Finalist